 Just like digital twins, which designate connected virtual replicas of physical devices, mixed reality is offering news ways for industries to reduce costs and downtime as well as optimize maintenance, by bringing the physical and the virtual worlds closer together.

-One notable innovation from the ENGIE Lab CRIGEN and Synergiz partnership is an all-in-one diagnosis travel kit, which combines mixed reality and 3D multi-physics simulation (also known as Computational Fluid Dynamics) to visualize and analyze data from industrial equipment in a new and innovative way.
+One notable innovation from the ENGIE Lab CRIGEN and Synergiz partnership is the creation of a customized version of the all-in-one mixed reality collaborative diagnosis kit (From the called Synergiz HoloKase range), which combines mixed reality and 3D multi-physics simulation (also known as Computational Fluid Dynamics) software solution to visualize and analyze data from industrial equipment in a new and innovative way.

 “The idea was to create a transversal tool that would allow us to access and manipulate data that used to be compartmented, while improving the decision-making process (...)
 This is a daily tool, accessible to all, which makes the cooperation between several collaborators possible,” says Guy-Alexandre GRANDIN, Smart Factory – R&D Program Leader chez at ENGIE Lab CRIGEN.